Licensed Electrician

 Common Questions

-A general home inspector will look at the electrical system, but they’re not electricians.
-A dedicated electrical inspection goes much deeper — we open the panel, test every circuit, check GFCI protection, look for aluminum or knob-and-tube wiring, and give you a detailed written report with photos.
-It’s especially worth it for homes built before 1990.
+Not really.
+A general home inspector gives the electrical a quick look, but they’re not electricians.
+We go much deeper — we open the panel, test every outlet, look for dangerous wiring, and give you a written report with photos.
+Especially important if the home was built before 1990.

-Yes — and there’s no obligation to use us.
-We’ll give you a clear, itemized report and a separate repair estimate.
-Many of our inspection clients do go on to have us complete the repairs, but you’re always free to get other bids.
+Yes — and there’s no pressure.
+We give you a separate repair quote so you can compare.
+Plenty of our inspection customers do hire us to fix what we find, but you’re always free to shop around.

 What We Inspect: